 Security and Privacy

-As noted above, hide.me is headquartered in Malaysia, where foreign data privacy laws have no influence upon the company's internal data management processes.
-For that reason, according to hide.me, connections on any of its servers are not logged or saved.
-Independent data privacy analysts appear to have confirmed the company's claims: DefenseCode awarded hide.me its "Privacy and Anonymity Certificate."
+As noted above, hide.me is headquartered in Malaysia, where foreign regulations have no influence on the company's internal data management processes.
+For that reason, according to hide.me, connections on any of its servers are never logged or saved.
+In the past, independent data privacy analysts confirmed the company's claims: In 2015, DefenseCode awarded ⇱ hide.me its "Privacy and Anonymity Certificate."

-Problem reports can also be filed using the desktop program, adding a further layer of convenience.
-During testing, we received an answer to our issue in less than an hour.
+Reports about problems can be filed within the desktop client itself, adding a further layer of convenience.
+During testing, we received an answer to our query in less than an hour.

 An overview of hide.me's current rates is provided in the table below:

-Based on the reviews we evaluated, hide.me was rated 'good'.
+In the reviews that we evaluated, hide.me was rated 'good'.
 Users praised the service's simplicity, performance, and level of customer support.